 Would I Recommend It?

 Definitely.
 I love my Coleman CHT 4 – and not just because it was my first headlamp.

 Bear in mind that this isn’t the best headlamp available.
 If you want to do nighttime hiking or could find yourself in a SHTF situation like lost in the woods at night, you’ll need a brighter headlamp with an even longer battery life (and even higher price tag).
-But, for basic camping needs and a price of $20, the Coleman performs great.
+But, for basic camping needs and a low price, the Coleman performs great.